movestore/movestore.github.io/auxiliary.md

 tableB = pd.read_csv(MoveAppsIo.get_auxiliary_file_path("aux_B"))
 ```

-## Local upload auxiliary files with fixed fallback files
+## 3. Local upload auxiliary files with fixed fallback files

 For Apps that allow/require the App user to upload an auxiliary file during App settings configuration it is advisable that the App developer provides a fallback file in case no file is/can be uploaded.
 This allows a correct run of the App at all times.
 We advice this type for all Apps with user file upload possibility.
 Fallback files should have global coverage, so they work for all tracks.
 A usual use case can be to provide a low resolution fallback file, but allow local upload of a higher resolution local file that overlaps with the analysed tracks and is provided by the App user.

-To set up Apps with this functionality, the above two cases have to be combined (also see example below).
-The only addition is that in the [`appspecs.json`](appspec/current/settings/user_file.md) the `settingId` of the `providedAppFiles` specification has to match with the `id` of the `USER_FILE` setting.
+To set up Apps with this functionality, the above two cases (user uploaded file + fixed file) have to be combined (also see example below).
+The only addition is that in the the `settingId` of the [`providedAppFiles`](appspec/current/settings/providedAppFiles_appspec.md) specification has to match with the `id` of the [`USER_FILE`](appspec/current/settings/user_file.md) setting.
 Here, again, multiple such files are possible.
 Also ensure that the `rFunction` contains `...` at the end of the list of arguments, as this will enable reading in the uploaded files(s) (e.g. `rFunction <- function(data, ...)`.
 See examples below.

+#### Local testing
+For local testing see the examples of section 1 and 2, and ensure that the `id` of the `USER_FILE` setting (and corresponding folder names) are identical to their corresponding fixed fallback file `settingId` of the `providedAppFiles` (and corresponding folder names).

 #### Example
 *All App templates also contain a working example of auxiliary files*

+Folder structure for local testing: within `auxiliary/user-files/uploaded-app-files/` there is a folder called `aux_A` which contains a `.zip` file, the name of the zip file is unrestricted.
+Within the `/uploaded-app-files/` folder there is also a folder called `aux_B` which contains a csv file to be read in.
+Folder structure for the fallback files: within `auxiliary/user-files/provided-app-files/` there is a folder called `aux_A` which contains the fallback `.zip` file, the name of the zip file is unrestricted.
+Within the `/provided-app-files/` folder there is also a folder called `aux_B` which contains the fallback of the csv file.

 ###### R Apps